-We have recently been made aware by Youth and Homelessness agencies of the need for a different type of emergency pack geared to the needs of young people aged 12-25 years experiencing primary or secondary homelessness (broadly speaking sleeping rough or having only temporary, unsafe or unsuitable accommodation such as sleeping on friends’ couches).
+Youth and Homelessness agencies approached us with a need for a different type of emergency pack geared to the needs of young people aged 12-25 years experiencing primary or secondary homelessness (broadly speaking sleeping rough or having only temporary, unsafe or unsuitable accommodation such as sleeping on friends’ couches).

 These young people are highly vulnerable to danger, violence, sexual exploitation, illicit drugs, other unlawful behaviors, and compromised mental health and well-being.
 They often are not well linked with agencies which could offer support, advice and positive pathways for the future, and many of them have not accessed financial support (for example from Centrelink) due either to reticence to engage with authorities, or low levels of literacy and numeracy which makes such access difficult without an advocate.

 The gaps in current service delivery include the gap we are seeking to fill with Anchor Packs, namely an easily-accessible resource which provides the immediate emergency items to help keep young homeless people as physically, emotionally and mentally as safe as possible while attempts are made to connect them with more long-term assistance and supports to assist them toward a more positive future.